2-DAY MEE/MPT WORKSHOP

 The system is flawed.
 This doesn't make sense.
 How can it be that even after graduating from law school and completing bar prep courses, a huge percentage of bar exam takers don't pass?

 Despite these statistics, many continue doing more of the same the second or third time around and expecting different results.

 Many struggling bar exam takers continue only dedicating a few days right before the exam to the written portion.

 Believe me, I understand.
 After law school, I completed my main bar prep course to a tee.
 I did hundreds of practice MBE questions and reviewed my answers.
 I made my own flashcards and read and re-read my outlines.
 Despite my effort, I didn't pass the bar exam the first time.

 Everything changed for me when I realized the reason I did not pass was...

-I wasn't studying correctly OR giving the written portion of the bar exam the attention it deserved.
+I didn't give the written portion of the bar exam the attention it deserved.
 I wasted valuable time trying to reach 85% accuracy on the MBE instead of doing the things that were going to make a difference in my score.

 If this is you, don't continue making the mistake many make year after year which keeps them stuck in struggling bar exam taker mode.

 The fastest and easiest route to go from being a struggling bar exam taker to a licensed attorney is by leveraging the written portion of the bar exam to boost your score and pass.